 Company agrees to indemnify, defend, and hold harmless Client from and against claims by third parties alleging that:

-- IP Infringement: Company-developed deliverables (excluding Client materials and third-party components) directly infringe third-party patents, copyrights, or trade secrets
+• IP Infringement: Company-developed deliverables (Client materials and third-party components are excluded) infringe third-party patents, copyrights, or trade secrets

-- Scope of Indemnity: This indemnity covers only final deliverables actually delivered and accepted by Client, used within the scope and purpose intended
+• Scope of Indemnity: Final deliverables delivered and accepted by Client, used within the scope and purpose intended, are covered by this indemnity

 10.3 Indemnification Conditions and Procedures